-NOTES: (1) NA means NOT APPLICABLE; DSI means Declaration & Supporting Information.
-(2) If a product is ACCS graded but is not ECS Level 1, 2, 3 or 4 certified, any application or request to clone the product must be accompanied by test results from the ACCS Abbreviated Audit/QA Test package unless the designated MASTER product or an existing clone of the MASTER was graded or QA assessed less than 2 years

-(3) A TVOC/VOC audit/QA program will carry out testing and compare the results to the TVOC/VOC Report submitted as part of the original application.
-(4) To meet TVOC and individual VOC requirements for ECS Level 1, a VOC Test Report is required for (a) the specific product or (b) a 'parent for a family of products' i.e. product tested is of similar construction & texture, backing and backing compound loading but has a higher surface pile weight and pile thickness.
+- (1) NA means NOT APPLICABLE; DSI means Declaration & Supporting Information.
+(2) If a product is ACCS graded but is not ECS Level 1, 2, 3 or 4 certified, any application or request to clone the product must be accompanied by test results from the ACCS Abbreviated Audit/QA Test package unless the designated MASTER product or an existing clone of the MASTER was graded or QA assessed less than 2 years from the date of - (3) A TVOC/VOC audit/QA program will carry out testing and compare the results to the TVOC/VOC Report submitted as part of the original application. - (4) To meet TVOC and individual VOC requirements for ECS Level 1, a VOC Test Report is required for (a) the specific product or (b) a 'parent for a family of products' i.e. product tested is of similar construction & texture, backing and backing compound loading but has a higher surface pile weight and pile thickness.

-(5) ECS Level 1 is the pre-qualifier for ECS Levels 2, 3 & 4 and applications for ECS Levels 2, 3 or 4 need individual Product Declarations and Supporting Information documentation.

-(6) Each individual product with or without an ACCS number requires its own individual application with supporting declarations and information.
-(7) As GBCA approved the ECS Scheme on 22 March 2010, any existing ECS Level 1 product has ACCS audit/QA currency until March 2012.
+(5) ECS Level 1 is the pre-qualifier for ECS Levels 2, 3 & 4 and applications for ECS Levels 2, 3 or 4 need individual Product Declarations and Supporting Information - (6) Each individual product with or without an ACCS number requires its own individual application with supporting declarations and information.

 - Product raw material toxicity declarations must be made using the form provided. - The name of the product and its construction together with the company name is filled in on the front sheet. - The construction details are given in grams per square metre and percentages in the table "Material Content".
-This table also includes the percentage of recycled content for each material. - A Material Safety Data Sheet should be provided for each material. - Chemicals in the product can then be identified through the ingredients section of the MSDS for each material in the product. - These chemical names should be listed in the second table.
-This list should include all chemicals listed in the MSDS for each material ingredient.
+This table also includes the percentage of recycled content for each material. - A Safety Data Sheet (SDS) should be provided for each material. - Chemicals in the product can then be identified through the ingredients section of the SDS for each material in the product. - These chemical names should be listed in the second table.
+This list should include all chemicals listed in the SDS for each material ingredient.

-For each chemical:
+For each chemical